pygy/mithril.js/ospec/README.md

 ```

+`spy.callCount` is incremented before calling the wrapped function.

 ### Asynchronous tests

 If a test body function declares a named argument, the test is assumed to be asynchronous, and the argument is a function that must be called exactly one time to signal that the test has completed.
 As a matter of convention, this argument is typically named `done`.